mehal17chaudhary-sudo/Junction-Linked-List_V1/README.md

 - **DELETE**: +4.31% slower on average (median +2.51%).
 Close to parity or faster on most patterns, but sharply worse under `adversarial` (tail-delete), up to 1.33×.

 The mechanism is the same in both directions: sustained mutation concentrated at one boundary (the tail) drives the three-tier maintenance system to fire repeatedly, and each fire pays a fixed O(B) rebuild-floor cost that doesn't amortize away — a workload class where the paper's own amortized-O(log n) claim is proven, not assumed, to fail.

-**vs. B+-trees (complexity only, no benchmarks run).**
-JLI trades a **probabilistic** bound for a smaller constant factor; a B+-tree offers a **deterministic**, per-operation worst-case guarantee and disk/block alignment that JLI doesn't attempt to compete on.
-This is a genuine, stated limitation, not glossed over.

 ---